cookiesikeri/infra-test/README.md

      - Target average CPU percentage to track for autoscaling
  - A Hostname to create DNS record for this app.

+how to spin up infra:
+1. terraform init (to initialize terraform)
+2. terraform plan: to see the resources that are going to be provisioned (or changed)
+3. terraform apply:  to deploy them

  please feel free to reach out to me for any question thank you. ...